vormiaphp/vormia/README.md

 VormiaPHP offers robust tools for handling media, managing notifications, and implementing essential features like user roles and permissions.
 The package is designed with a modular structure, separating concerns through dedicated namespaces for models, services, middleware, and traits.

+## Dependencies

+### Required Dependencies

+- **intervention/image**: Required for MediaForge image processing functionality
+  - Used for image resizing, compression, format conversion, watermarking, and avatar generation
+  - Install with: `composer require intervention/image`

+The package will automatically check for required dependencies during installation and usage, and provide helpful error messages if they're missing.

 ## Features

 - **File & Image Processing**